Common Causes of Pedestrian Accidents

 Top Causes of Pedestrian Accidents

-You can be the safest walker in the city and you could still be the victim of an accident.
+You can be the safest walker in the city, and you could still be the victim of an accident.
 Sadly, accidents happen that are often no fault of your own.
-While you can take every precaution, you cannot control the behavior of other people.
+While you can take every precaution, you cannot control the behaviour of other people.
 Here are the top causes of motor vehicle accidents involving a Pedestrian, according to Ontario’s Chief Coroner.

-• Pedestrians failing to cross at appropriate signal.
+• Pedestrians fail: to cross at the appropriate signal.
 Wait for the signal to prompt you to cross the street.

-• Alcohol & drugs – impaired driving or intoxicated pedestrian are both causes of pedestrian injuries and death.
+• Alcohol & drugs: impaired driving or intoxicated pedestrians are both causes of pedestrian injuries and death.

 According to Stats Canada, the following play major contributing factors in pedestrian and motor vehicle accidents.